 You can buy ready-made wicking beds, like the small Vegepods, and custom-made kits like those made by Water-ups from Down-Under and Very Edible Garden Wicking beds, or make your own.
 You can also make beds from plastic tubs and old baths, in which case you won’t need the waterproof liner.

-See our other Edible Garden Features and blogs for more water-saving ideas!
+See our other Edible Garden Tips for more water-saving ideas!